 Not the famed bearded lady at the circus.
 Although, I do have that one stubborn chin hair that WILL NOT GO AWAY.
 I’m more like the woman trying to juggle 20 balls in the air without knocking herself out, in front of everyone.

-While your kids should be your utmost priority, if you push your needs aside–like eating or catching some z’s–it’s easy to get isolated, burned out, even depressed.
+While your kids should be your utmost priority, if you push your needs aside–like eating or catching some zzz’s–it’s easy to get isolated, burnt out, even depressed.

 Here are 10 things stay at home moms should do to stay sane and happy—and to prevent those 20 balls from crashing down on your head.